VillePajala/coding-challenge-megapack/README.md

-# coding-challenge-megapack
+# coding challenge megapack
-In t his project I'll be solving interesting coding challenges for fun, for maintaining touch with coding and practicing C# at the same time.
+A simple .NET console app for solving interesting coding challenges for fun, for maintaining the touch with coding, practicing C# and getting falimiar with the visual studio IDE.

 ## Coding challenges:
-1. under construction.
+1. Numberts to roman numerals converter